 For members: CR A-660 prohibits PA/PTA members from acting in circumstances in which their personal interests conflict with their interests as PA/PTA members.
 PA/PTA members who have direct or indirect interests in any business transaction, financial interest, or business dealing with their school must refrain from participating in the matter.
 Such interest, whether direct or indirect, may be disclosed to the membership, and that disclosure must be recorded in the minutes of the relevant PA/PTA meeting.
 Furthermore, PA/PTA members who have a conflict of interest may not run for an officer position unless and until they obtain a waiver.

-Officers and members concerned about a potential conflict should contact FACE and the DOE Office of Ethics and Conflicts of Interest at (212) 374-3438.
+Officers and members concerned about a potential conflict should contact their district's Family Leadership Coordinatorand the DOE Office of Ethics and Conflicts of Interest at (212) 374-3438.